Kaoutherbo/Point-Rectangle-Design-Exercice/README.md

 The `TestPoint` class is the main program used to test the functionality of the `Dessin` and `Design` classes.

+### Test.java 🧪
+The `Test` class  demonstrates the behavior of Java method parameter passing by value and reference.
+Observe how the variables x, y, s1, s2, p1, and p2 change or remain unchanged after the change method is called.

 ## Usage 🚀